 How Does Blubber Help Whales?

-Besides the benefit of regulating body temperatures of marine mammals, there are several other benefits associated with blubber.
+Besides the benefit of regulating marine mammals’ body temperatures, there are several other benefits associated with blubber.

 All the benefits help these mammals not only survive but thrive in such cold environments.